15 Best Holocaust Movies on Netflix Right Now

 5. The Guernsey Literary and Potato Peel Pie Society (2018)

-This romantic drama, set in 1946, stars Lily James as Juliet Ashton, an author who is exchanging letters with a man who lives in Guernsey, an area that was under German occupation during the war.
-This interaction piques her interest, and so she visits the island to get a better picture of what life was really like in those times.
-She also learns that the fate of one person is still not known, and so she tries to determine what has happened.
+This romantic drama, set in 1946, stars Lily James as Juliet Ashton, an author exchanging letters with a man who lives in Guernsey, an area under German occupation during the war.
+This interaction piques her interest, so she visits the island to get a better picture of what life was like in those times.
+She also learns that the fate of one person is still unknown, and so she tries to determine what has happened.
 The movie looks at the travesty that occurred during the German occupation through the eyes of the protagonist, and this is also why it makes for a compelling watch.
-This is where you can find it.
+You may watch the film here.

 4. The Last Days (1998)